edahelsinki/xiplot/README.md

 ## Execution

-Run `python3 index.py` at the root directory.
+Run `python3 -m dashapp` at the root directory.